ROBERT SIEGEL, HOST:

 From member station WHYY, Zack Seward has the story.

-ZACK SEWARD, BYLINE: Federal Donuts in Philadelphia is a fusion restaurant - a fusion of donuts and fried chicken.
+ZACK SEWARD, BYLINE: Federal Donuts, in Philadelphia, is a fusion restaurant - a fusion of doughnuts and fried chicken.
 For many customers, that is a first.
-Manager Brien Murphy says for some that's also the case with Square.
+Manager Brien Murphy says for some, that's also the case with Square.

 BRIEN MURPHY: They're open to it, believe me.
-When they get it in front of them they're wowed by it.
-And they say, this is so cool.
-This is so neat.
-I feel so hip.
-And it gives them a sense of like, hey, I'm in with like, the newer hip crowd.
+When they get it in front of them, they're wowed by it.
+And they say, this is so cool, this is so neat; I feel so hip.
+And it gives them the sense of like, hey, I'm in with like, the newer, hipper crowd.

 (SOUNDBITE OF A CASH REGISTER)

-FARYL URY: And now we look at this as a register re-invented.
-And we have a sleek, white, Square Stand that holds an iPad and allows businesses to accept credit cards on their countertop.
+FARYL URY: And now, we look at this as the register re-invented.
+And we have a sleek, white, Square Stand that holds an iPad, and allows businesses to accept credit cards on their countertop.

 SEWARD: Faryl Ury is the spokeswoman for Square.
 The San Francisco-based company, which was started by the co-founder of Twitter, already has its own card reader, compatible cash box and software.
 But now, Square is doubling down on hardware.
 Ury says its new Stand represents a shift from what most people picture when they think of the company.